timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 ### Stronger response: actor/reducer MVI

-Actor/reducer MVI takes the state-machine idea one step further: keep a single coordination boundary, but split async coordination from state commits.
+Actor/reducer MVI takes the state-machine idea one step further: keep one coordination boundary, but split ownership.
+The actor owns time-dependent coordination; the reducer owns state transitions.

 The companion `examples/04-pagination-coordination/02-mvi-actor-reducer` folder shows this response.

-In an actor/reducer design:
+In this design:

-- an intent represents something that happened from outside the state machine, such as `QueryChanged` or `LoadMore`;
+- the View sends intents, such as `QueryChanged` or `LoadMore`;
-- the actor decides what async work is allowed and enforces ordering rules;
+- the actor owns time-dependent coordination: it decides what async work is allowed, validates whether async results are still current, and emits results;
-- a result represents the outcome of work or an internal decision;
-- the reducer converts previous state plus result into next state;
+- the reducer owns state transitions: it converts previous state plus result into next state.
-- the View renders state and sends intents.

-If ordering rules are the reason for MVI, then those rules must live inside the actor/reducer boundary.
-In this style of actor/reducer MVI, the actor owns allowed work and request validity.
-If any handler can still commit state directly, the rule can be bypassed.
-If every async callback can update state independently, the reducer is only ceremony.

-For this search screen, the actor owns decisions about:
+For this search screen, time-dependent coordination means decisions about:

 - whether a query should start a new search;
 - whether a page request is allowed;